 Silvia Alves Nishioka

-Silvia is a first-year doctoral student in Counseling Psychology at Teachers College, Columbia University, where she also received her Master's degree.
+Silvia is a third-year doctoral student in Counseling Psychology at Teachers College, Columbia University, where she also received her master's degree in Clinical Psychology.
 In her home country, Brazil, she has specialized in Health Psychology and worked in a pediatric hospital.
 Her research focuses on culturally-informed mental health interventions for multiethnic children and families.
 Among her personal interests, she enjoys speaking and learning other languages, such as French and Spanish.

-Emily is a second-year master’s student in Counseling Psychology at Teachers College, Columbia University.
-She earned her bachelor’s degree in Psychology and Theater from Wesleyan University.
-Her research interests focus on both physical and psychological barriers faced by Asian-American individuals and families when it comes to seeking mental health services, Asian-American parenting behaviors, and sexuality and its impact on emotional well-being.
+Emily is a second-year doctoral student in Counseling Psychology at Teachers College, Columbia University.
+She earned her master’s degree in Counseling Psychology from Teacher’s College and her bachelor’s degree in Psychology and Theater from Wesleyan University.
+Her research interests focus on both physical and psychological barriers faced by Asian-American individuals and families when it comes to seeking mental health services, racial identity development in multiracial individuals, and sexuality and its impact on emotional well-being.
 In her free time, she enjoys cooking, hiking, theater, walking her dog, and teaching fitness classes.